danyapradeep93/danya/_pages/about.md

 ## My research interests

-I am interested in Signal Processing, Image and Video Processing and Medical Imaging.
-I am especially interested in abnormality from medical images.
-I have worked on Retinal Macular Edema Detection from Optical Coherence Tomographic Images for my master's project dissertation.
-Currently, I am working in a Cardio Toxicity Assay Platform project studying synthetic cardiac grafts seeded with human fibroblast stem-cells and cardio-myocytes.
+I am interested in Biomedical applications in gerontology and aging.
+I am specifically interested in assessing frailty using daily physical activity recorded using wearable devices.

 ## My background